wilkerlucio/wilkerlucio.github.com/_posts/2015-09-04-the-marking-of-musicoacher.md

 it's the easiest Clojure enviroment to setup that I've tried, I highly recommend it.

-The next important piece on the enviroment is [Figwheel](https://github.com/bhauman/lein-figwheel), it provides a very interactive development loop, I just save a file and all my browsers are instantly updated, this is not just a plain reload like people do with live-reload because the code is updated while the app state is maintened, if you wanna know more I recommend you to watch [Bruce Hauman presentation](https://www.youtube.com/watch?v=j-kj2qwJa_E)
+The next important piece on the enviroment is [Figwheel](https://github.com/bhauman/lein-figwheel), it provides a very interactive development loop, you just save a file and the connected browsers are instantly updated, this is not just a plain reload like people do with live-reload because the code is updated while the app state is maintened, if you wanna know more I recommend you to watch [Bruce Hauman presentation](https://www.youtube.com/watch?v=j-kj2qwJa_E)